 Agarwal N and Ansari A (2016) Enhancement of transcription by a splicing-competent intron is dependent on promoter directionality.
 PLOS Genetics 12: e1006047

 Cloutier SC, Wang S, Ma WK, Al Husini N, Dhoondia Z, Ansari A, Pascuzzi PE and Tran EJ (2016) Regulated Formation of lncRNA-DNA Hybrids Enables Faster Transcriptional Induction and Environmental Adaptation.
 Molecular Cell 61, 393-404.

 Medler S and Ansari A (2015) Gene looping facilitates TFIIH kinase-mediated termination of transcription.
-Scientific Reports 5, 12586.
+Scientific Reports (Nature) 5, 12586.

 Al Husini N, Kudla P and Ansari A (2013) A role for CF1 3' end processing complex in promoter-associated transcription.
 PLOS Genetics 9: e1003722.